TripAdvisor

 Add-ons & Options

-• Porter at USD 360: Our expert porter will manage your gear, leaving you free to soak up the wonder of the Everest region.
-1 porter can be shared between two persons, keep in mind - he can carry maximum 25 kg.
+• Porter Services for USD 340: Our professional porter will manage your gear, allowing you to fully immerse yourself in the stunning vistas of the Manaslu Tsum Valley Trek.
+A porter can be shared between two trekkers, with a maximum weight capacity of 20 to 25 kg.

 Departure Dates